Back to Blog

 This gave Vite clearer boundaries and ensured every entry was tracked in the manifest.

-Lessons Learned (And How We’ll Avoid This Next Time)
+Lessons Learned (And How I’ll Avoid This Next Time)

 1. Never Assume Minor = Safe